 *This post may contain affiliate links meaning that if you make a purchase after using them, I earn a small commission, which helps support this blog at no additional cost to you.
 Keep in mind that I only link to quality products that I use myself and feel would be beneficial for my readers.
 You can read my full affiliate disclosure here for more information.

-I thought I would share with you some of the best tips and tricks that I have learned to make better amigurumi.
-These are the methods I use when making all my toys.
+I thought I would share with you some of the best tips and tricks that I have learned to crochet better amigurumi.
+These are the methods I use when making all my stuffed animals and toys.
 If you follow these 6 tips and tricks for better amigurumi you will be on your way to making the best amigurumi.
 The best part is these tips can be used with any amigurumi pattern.

 1 .
 Choosing the right crochet hook for amigurumi.